savantly-net/sprout-platform/README.md

 To get started developing Sprout -
 - Clone this project
-- Run `./gradlew :server:bootRun` from the base directory of the project to start the server
+- Run `./gradlew :sprout-server:bootRun` from the base directory of the project to start the server
-- Open http://localhost:8080/admin to access the backend application
+- Open http://localhost:8080/ to access the backend application

 You can override properties by modifying the `application.properties`
 [See here for more info.](./starters/sprout-spring-boot-starter/src/main/resources/)